Best AI Visibility Tools for Tracking AI Search (2026)

 |---|---|---|

 Pro Tip: Start with Layer 1 only.
 Run it for 30 days.
 You’ll learn what data you’re actually looking at and what’s missing before spending on Layers 2 or 3.
-I made the mistake of buying three tools at once and barely used two of them the first month.
+I bought three tools at once and barely used two of them the first month.

 The Tools Worth Your Money (Ranked by What They’re Best At)

-I’m not going to give you the same 8-tool listicle you’ve already seen everywhere.
-Instead, here are the tools I’d actually recommend, organized by the problem they solve best.
+I’m not going to give you the same listicle you’ve seen everywhere.
+Here are the tools I’d actually recommend, organized by the problem they solve best.
+Every piece of data below is verified from the source’s live pricing page or documentation as of May 2026.

 Best for segmentation and strategic reporting: Scrunch

-If your reports need to mean something beyond “our mention rate went up 3%,” Scrunch is where I’d start.
-The Overthink Group ranked Scrunch highest for segmentation architecture across all seven tools they tested, and after using it myself, I get why.
+If your reports need to mean something beyond “our mention rate went up 3%,” start with Scrunch.
+The Overthink Group ranked Scrunch highest for segmentation architecture across all seven tools they tested - scoring 4.1 out of 5 in segmentation versus Profound’s 4.0.
 Scrunch automatically identifies whether prompts are branded or unbranded, tags funnel stages, and lets you filter reports by persona, topic, or intent type.

 That matters more than it sounds.
 When your CMO asks “how are we doing in AI search,” the honest answer is always “it depends on who’s asking what.”
 Scrunch lets you give a real answer.
-Pricing starts at $300/month for 350 prompts, which isn’t cheap but includes 3 users and 1,000 industry prompts.
+Pricing starts at $100/month for Explorer (100 prompts, ChatGPT only) and $500/month for Growth (700 prompts, all LLMs).
+They raised $19M in Series A funding led by Decibel in July 2025 and serve 500+ brands including Lenovo and SKIMS.

 Best all-rounder for enterprises: Profound

-Profound showed up as the top-ranked or second-ranked tool in both the Zapier review and the Overthink Group comparison.
+Profound appeared as the top-ranked tool in both the Zapier comparison and the Overthink Group evaluation, scoring 3.6 out of 5.
 The standout feature is URL-level citation tracking: you can watch specific pages to see if AI platforms cite them over time.
-Nobody else offers that.
+Nobody else offers this in the same way.

 Best for teams on a budget: Otterly.AI

-Otterly starts at just $25/month for 15 prompts, which is enough to get started and learn whether AI visibility tracking is worth investing more in.
-The GEO audit feature is useful: it scans your pages and flags what’s helping or hurting your AI visibility.
+Otterly starts at $29/month ($25/month billed annually) for 15 prompts tracked across ChatGPT, Google AI Overviews, Perplexity, and Copilot.
+The Standard plan at $189/month ($160/month annually) gives you 100 prompts.
+The GEO audit feature is genuinely useful - it scans your pages and flags what’s helping or hurting your AI visibility.

 Where Otterly falls short is reporting depth.
-You can only filter by one tag at a time, which means building any nuanced report requires exporting to spreadsheets and doing manual work.
+The Overthink Group noted you can only filter reports by one tag at a time.
+Building a nuanced report means exporting to spreadsheets and doing manual work.
 For solo marketers or small teams who need “good enough” visibility data, it’s the best entry point I’ve found.

 Best for sentiment analysis: Rankscale

 This one surprised me.
-Rankscale is built by a two-person team, and somehow they’ve built the best sentiment analysis in the category.
+Rankscale is built by a two-person team in Vienna, and they’ve built the best sentiment analysis in the category.
 Their radar charts give you a visual map of how AI platforms describe your brand’s strengths and weaknesses.
 You can run the same analysis on competitors.
-All from your actual tracked prompts, not synthetic ones.
+All from your actual tracked prompts - not synthetic ones.

 What about Semrush and Ahrefs?

-Both are adding AI visibility features to their existing SEO suites, but I’d approach them differently.
+Both are adding AI visibility features to their existing SEO suites, but I’d recommend different approaches for each.

 The Metric That Matters More Than Citations